Ad beatissimi Apostolorum

-Ad beatissimi Apostolorum (Appealing for Peace) is an encyclical of Pope Benedict XV given at St. Peter's, Rome, on the Feast of All Saints on November 1, 1914, in the first year of his Pontificate.
+Ad beatissimi Apostolorum is an encyclical of Pope Benedict XV given at St. Peter's, Rome, on the Feast of All Saints on November 1, 1914, in the first year of his pontificate.
 The first encyclical written by Pope Benedict XV coincided with the beginning of the First World War, which he labelled "the Suicide of Civilized Europe".

 Context

 Benedict had studied at the Pontifical Ecclesiastical Academy in Rome, and spent much of his career in the diplomatic corps and the Secretariat of State.
 Benedict was elected pope September 3, 1914.
-The conclave itself was divided, not only politically, but the cardinals views as how to address the issue of Modernism.
+The conclave itself was divided, not only politically, but in the cardinals' views on how to address the issue of Modernism in the Catholic Church.
 Shortly upon being elected, the pope "implored Kings and rulers to consider the floods of tears and of blood already poured out, and to hasten to restore to the nations the blessings of peace."

 In maintaining neutrality and refusing to condemn either side, "he was condemned by the Allies as the German pope and by the Central Powers as the French pope."